lilyhdo/Bamboo-HockeyApp-Appium-ReactNative/running-automation-testing.md

 ![config-job](assets/config-job.png)

 Click on 'Add task'.
+In this guideline, we will be running the NodeJS test script so our first task will be to install the npm dependencies we need for our script.

-In this guideline, we will be running the NodeJS test script, so we need to select the task type 'npm'.
+Select the task type 'npm'.

 ![npm-task](assets/npm-task.png)